Agile in development. An IT contractor works with an agile methodology: how does that benefit the client?

 With Agile

-: here the project shrinks to the size of a sprint.
-Each sprint produces a small piece of functionality that is already usable.
-Yes, we cannot influence how fast the programmers work.
+: here, the project is reduced to the size of a sprint.
+At the end of the sprint, a small piece of functionality appears that can already be used.
+Yes, we cannot influence how fast developers work.
 But what Agile definitely speeds up is the release of a minimum viable product (MVP).
-Launching an MVP to market is realistic within 1–3 months, after which you start adjusting the functionality to business needs, refining priorities on the fly.
-This means the resulting product will better match user expectations.
+It is realistic to launch an MVP in 1-3 months, then start refining the functionality based on business requirements while adjusting priorities along the way.
+That means the resulting product will better match user expectations.

 As soon as the MVP meets its users, we can quickly see the feedback and adapt to new requirements.
 If it proves unprofitable, we won't mindlessly churn out an unneeded product but will change it or create a new one.
 The same applies to every subsequent version of the product.
 Agile means "nimble," "agile," and the system itself stands for flexibility, mobility and readiness for change.
 Improvements can be made regularly rather than all at once, and at a lower cost.